yuyizhong/mama-yogis/README.md

   *Steps to test Telephone Number*

-     - Navigate to Mama Yogis - Home Page and click the phone number in contact details section (Phone: +44 203 666 9898)
+     - Navigate to Mama Yogis' Home Page and click the phone number in contact details section (Phone: +44 203 666 9898)

   *Result:*

-     - A window pop-out to suggest "Make a call from Samsung phone (active)".
+     - A window popped out to suggest "Make a call from Samsung phone (active)".
-     - It is as expected.
+     - It was as expected.

   *Steps to test Email Link*
-     - Navigate to Mama Yogis - Home Page and click the email address in contact details section (Email: info@mamayogis.co.uk)
+     - Navigate to Mama Yogis' Home Page and click the email address in contact details section (Email: info@mamayogis.co.uk)

   *Result:*
      - My outlook popped put open with Mama yogis email address at "to" box.